PrefectHQ/prefect/docs/cloud/onboard/first.md

 ## Run Flow with Prefect Cloud

-After your Flow has been registered with Prefect Cloud you can now run it and start utilizing its features!
+Once your Flow has been registered with Prefect Cloud, you're ready to take advantage of all of its features!
 In the same process where your Flow is defined you can start a [Local Agent](/cloud/agent/local.html) which will be responsible for watching for Flow Runs that are scheduled in Prefect Cloud and deploy them accordingly.
-No need to go too in depth with Agents just yet, it will be addressed in a later document, but for now it helps to be aware that your Flow was registered by default with [Local Storage]() and thus will be deployed using a [Local Agent](/cloud/agent/local.html).
+The intricacies of the Agent will be addressed [in a later document](/cloud/onboard/agent.html), but for now it's worth noting that your Flow was registered by default with [Local Storage](/cloud/onboard/storage.html) and will be deployed using a [Local Agent](/cloud/agent/local.html).

-To start a Local Agent in process use the `flow.run_agent()` function.
+To start a Local Agent in process, use the `flow.run_agent()` function.
 This is where the `RUNNER` token created from the [Create a Runner Token](/cloud/onboard/configure.html#create-a-runner-token) section on previous page comes into play.
 You are going to provide that token to the `run_agent` function and it will authenticate your Local Agent with Prefect Cloud so it can begin watching for Flow Runs.

 ```python
 flow.run_agent(token="YOUR_RUNNER_TOKEN")